22388o/ethereum-indexer/README.md

 To change the network that covalent extracts transactions from, go to `extractor/covalent.py`

+### For Developers

+It is paramount that you follow the linting and formatting conventions of this repository.

+Make sure to lint and format modules individually before pushing.
+Otherwise, the pylint and black git actions will fail.
+Both linting and formatting should be done on a per-module basis.
+That is to say, lint/format `indexer` and `server` separately.

+To lint a module, navigate to the root module directory (`server/` or `indexer/`), enter poetry shell by running `poetry shell`, and execute `pylint --recursive=y .` and `black .`.

+Note: Linting and formatting with pre-commit has been deprecated because it does not play well with the monolithic structure of the project.

 ### TODO

 1. Dockerfile
-2. pre-commit linter
-3. commit linter
-4. back ups
+2. back ups
-5. remove the disable of duplicate code in .pylintrc (i.e. refactor the code such that there is no duplicate code)
+3. remove the disable of duplicate code in .pylintrc (i.e. refactor the code such that there is no duplicate code)